 - Moose densities greater than 1 moose per square mile support high numbers of winter ticks that impact the health of moose.

 - Moose densities below 0.75 per square mile support relatively few winter ticks that do not impact moose populations.
 This is the case in most of Vermont – winter ticks are present, but do not cause population level impacts.

 Moose population reduction will be necessary to break the winter tick cycle and improve the health of moose in WMU E. Without intervention to reduce the moose population, high tick loads will continue to impact the health of moose in this region for many years.

-The department recommends issuing 60 either sex hunting permits and 40 antlerless-only hunting permits in WMU E for the 2022 hunting seasons.
-This is expected to result in the harvest of approximately 60 moose, including 20-30 adult females, or about 5 percent of the estimated moose population in WMU E.
+The department recommends issuing 80 either sex hunting permits and 100 antlerless-only hunting permits in WMU E for the 2023 hunting seasons.
+This is expected to result in the harvest of approximately 100 moose, or about 10 percent of the estimated moose population in WMU E.